dapr/docs/daprdocs/content/en/operations/resiliency/health-checks/sidecar-health.md

 - Probed for Dapr sidecar readiness during initialization
 - Determined for readiness and liveness with Kubernetes

-In this guide, you learn how the Dapr `/healthz` endpoint integrate with health probes from the application hosting platform (for example, Kubernetes) as well as the Dapr SDKs.
+In this guide, you learn how the Dapr `/healthz` endpoint integrates with health probes from the application hosting platform (for example, Kubernetes) as well as the Dapr SDKs.

 {{% alert title="Note" color="primary" %}}
 Dapr actors also have a health API endpoint where Dapr probes the application for a response to a signal from Dapr that the actor application is healthy and running.
 See [actor health API]({{< ref "actors_api.md#health-check" >}}).
 {{% /alert %}}

-The following diagram shows the steps when a Dapr sidecar starts, the healthz endpoint and when the App channel is initialized.
+The following diagram shows the steps when a Dapr sidecar starts, the healthz endpoint and when the app channel is initialized.

 <img src="/images/healthz-outbound.png" width="800" alt="Diagram of Dapr checking oubound health connections." />